publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch50/schIV/m__us_usc_t7_s1989.md

         Commencing not later than two years after October 28, 1992, the Secretary shall establish a Preferred Certified Lenders Program for lenders who establish their—

-            (A) knowledge of, and experience under, the program established under subsection (c) of this section;
+            (A) knowledge of, and experience under, the program established under subsection (c);

             (B) knowledge of the regulations concerning the guaranteed loan program; and